OSGeo/OSGeoLive-doc/overview/mapbender_overview.rst

   * format
   * caption edit
   * extend service meta data (ISO profile) based on Capabilities document for catalog with CS-W interface
-* upload and configure WFS to search, find and highlight geo objects
+* Upload and configure WFS to search, find and highlight geo objects
-* bind transactional WFS with WMS to enable online digitizing (with cross service snapping functionality, geometry manipulation like splitting, combining, cloning)
+* Bind transactional WFS with WMS to enable online digitizing (with cross service snapping functionality, geometry manipulation like splitting, combining, cloning)
-* create users and groups, share and grant access to services and modules
+* Create users and groups, share and grant access to services and modules
 * WMC handling
-* connect remote catalogs, and optionally connect to GeoNetwork opensource
+* Connect remote catalogs, and optionally connect to GeoNetwork opensource
-* restrict user access with the OWS security proxy module via trusted servers
+* Restrict user access with the OWS security proxy module via trusted servers
-* encrypted protocols monitoring and status notification and auto-update service for remote OGC services
+* Encrypted protocols monitoring and status notification and auto-update service for remote OGC services
-* deploy OpenLayers clients from the Mapbender service repository
+* Deploy OpenLayers clients from the Mapbender service repository
-* print high-quality maps using your own PDF templates.
+* Print high-quality maps using your own PDF templates.
 * ... and more!

 Implemented Standards